-Here’s how not to go about naming a brand, product, or service:
+These five techniques are great examples of how not to name a brand, product, or service:

 - Buy a bunch of dudes a case of beer and a few pizzas.
 See what happens.
 The unaware masses often think this is what brand naming professionals do for a living—hang out, wax poetic and use alcohol to get the creative gears turning.
 In reality, group brainstorming only happens occasionally.
 Beer isn’t consumed during work hours.
 This is a strategic job, with clients and responsibilities.
 Names—along with trademark screenings, language analyses, presentation decks, naming architectures, and naming systems—are serious deliverables.

 - Reject a name based on initial associations.
 Rarely does an idea strike you in a vacuum.
 We hear all too often: “That name sounds like X,” where X is a loaded word or a well-known product or brand.
 But immediate associations don’t always matter.
 As long as X isn’t in the same trademark class or space as the project at hand, the name can still be a contender.
 Also, the English language is limited.
 With 26 letters and a few hundred thousand defined words, it’s prone to collisions.
 A fresh brand name doesn’t have to be totally new to the world.
 Just because a name sounds familiar does not mean it’s stale.
 A “tumbler” was a gymnast and a plastic cup until it lost an “e” and became one of the world’s most popular blogging platforms.